codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/multi-env-sequential-flow.md

 {% include
 image.html
 lightbox="true"
-file="/images/gitops-promotions/tutorials/seq-promo-flow-trigger-flow-select-product.png"
-url="/images/gitops-promotions/tutorials/seq-promo-flow-trigger-flow-select-product.png"
+file="/images/quick-start/promotions/quick-start-seq-promo-trigger-select-product.png"
+url="/images/quick-start/promotions/quick-start-seq-promo-trigger-select-product.png"
-alt="Select product to promote" caption="Select product to promote" max-width="60%"
+alt="Promotions quick start: Select product to promote" caption="Promotions quick start: Select product to promote" max-width="60%"
 %}

 {:start="3"}
 1. Select the application, in our case, the application with the changes, `demo-trioapp-dev`, is automatically selected.
-1. To initiate the promotion, click **Trigger** .
+1. To initiate the promotion, click **Trigger**.
 <!--- do we auto-select the app with the changes? -->

-{% include
-image.html
-lightbox="true"
-file="/images/gitops-promotions/tutorials/seq-promo-flow-trigger-flow-select-app.png"
-url="/images/gitops-promotions/tutorials/seq-promo-flow-trigger-flow-select-app.png"
-alt="Promotions quick start: Select product's application to promote" caption="Promotions quick start: Select product's application to promote" max-width="60%"
-%}

 ## View and monitor product release